DUI with Child Passenger

 - Life-threatening internal injuries

-Virginia law allows employers to perform background checks on candidates, so you may have trouble finding employment in either the private sector or the government.
-For some professionals, your career could be in jeopardy, especially if you work directly with children.
-Pilots, doctors, nurses, and lawyers are also at risk of losing their jobs because of a DUI with a Child Passenger conviction, and you cannot become a Notary Public.
+In addition, Alexandria, VA and DC laws allow employers to perform background checks on candidates, so you may have trouble finding employment in either the private sector or government.
+Some professionals’ careers could be in jeopardy, especially if they work directly with children.
+Pilots, doctors, nurses, and lawyers are also at risk of losing their jobs because of a DUI with a child passenger conviction, and cannot become a Notary Public.

-If you are charged with DUI with a Child Passenger, your attorney will review all details of your case, including the dash and body camera footage, to ensure that you have the strongest defense.
+If you are charged with DUI with a child passenger and S.L.
+England, PLLC to defend you, our DUI attorney will review all details of your case, including the incident reports and the arresting officer’s dash and body camera footage, to ensure that you have the strongest defense possible.

-Law enforcement officers must follow a precise chain of custody with any breath, blood, or urine samples you provide.
-If law enforcement and associated professionals do not follow and document this chain of custody correctly, the test results may not be valid.
+In the event that they did have a legal reason, officers must follow a precise chain of custody with any breath, blood, or urine samples you provide.
+If law enforcement and associated professionals do not follow and document this chain of custody correctly, the test results may not be valid, and your accusations may get reduced or dropped altogether.

-DUI with a Child Passenger is a serious charge that can affect your life beyond jail time and fines.
-The most important call you can make is to an experienced DUI defense attorney at S.L.
+DUI with a child passenger is a serious charge that can affect your life beyond jail time and fines.
+As such, the most important call you can make is to an experienced DUI defense attorney at S.L.
 England, PLLC.
-Our attorneys have the courtroom experience you need and we can represent you in any Virginia or Washington, D.C. court.
-Call (202) 489-0720 or contact us online today.
+Our lawyer has the courtroom experience you need and can represent you in any Alexandria, VA or Washington, DC court.